-b.
+c.
 (2 points).
-The extent to which your project will implement practical solutions that will result in assisting residents in achieving independent living, educational opportunities, and improved living environments.
+The extent to which your project will implement practical solutions that will result in assisting residents in achieving independent living, educational opportunities, outreach regarding telemarketing fraud, and improved living environments.

-c.
+d.
 (3 points).
 The extent to which you demonstrated that your project will remain viable as housing with the availability of supportive services for very low-income elderly persons for the 40-year capital advance period.

 6. Bonus Points (2 bonus points).
-Location of proposed site in an RC/EZ/EC area, as described in the General Section of the SuperNOFA.
-Submit the information responding to the bonus points in accordance with the Application Submission Requirements in Exhibit 8(h) of Section IV.B. of this program section of the SuperNOFA.
+Location of proposed site in an RC/EZ/EC-II area, as described in the General Section.
+Submit the information responding to the bonus points in accordance with the Application Submission Requirements in Exhibit 8(h) of Section IV.B. of this NOFA.